Social Icons

 Directed by André Øvredal

-I’m not a fan of horror movies because death doesn’t seem to be a form of thrill to me.
-But Guillermo del Toro is a masterful story teller and when his name is attached to a project, I can be rest assured that it will be a fun ride.
-This movie was a great ride, fun, engaging and the plot was well written and easy to follow.
+I’m not a fan of horror movies because death doesn’t seem like a form of thrill to me.
+But Guillermo del Toro is a masterful storyteller, and when his name is attached to a project, I can be sure it’ll be a fun ride.
+This movie was exactly that—a great ride, fun, engaging, and with a well-written plot that’s easy to follow.

-It did not waste valuable time like the many horror movies leaving behind loose ends so as to refer to it later, all in the name of suspense.
-It was so written that it seems like many things are happening at the same time at all corners, but there is a string that just holds it all together and that is the actors (many thumbs up to the writers and director too).
-They were able to deliver their roles in ways that made it easy to keep up and not get lost.
+It didn’t waste time like many horror movies do, leaving loose ends all over the place in the name of suspense.
+Instead, it was written in a way that made it feel like a lot was happening at once, but there was always a thread holding everything together.
+A big part of that was the actors (and major props to the writers and director, too).
+They delivered their roles in a way that made it easy to keep up without getting lost.

-This horror movie is based on a set of children’s books named Scary Stories to Tell in the Dark by Alvin Schwartz.
-The books are filled with more than eighty short horror stories and this movie kind of adds an origin to where the stories come from.
+This horror movie is based on a series of children’s books called Scary Stories to Tell in the Dark by Alvin Schwartz.
+The books are filled with over eighty short horror stories, and this movie adds an origin story for where those tales come from.

-When Stella was at home, she was flipping through the book when she notices a fresh story whose ink had not dried.
-It told a tale of how Tommy was going to die.
-The next day Tommy was missing.
-She tells the others, but they did not believe her until the next tale was about Auggie.
-This time the writing was being done right in front of her and Ramon.
+Later, while flipping through the book at home, Stella notices a fresh story written in ink that hasn’t dried yet.
+It tells how Tommy is going to die.
+The next day, Tommy goes missing.
+Stella tells the others, but they don’t believe her—until the next story is about Auggie.
+This time, the writing appears right in front of her and Ramon.

-Auggie goes missing and this time the remaining three Stella, Chuck and Ramon decided to investigate the life of Sarah and see what really happened to her so they can stop another one of them vanishing or getting hurt.
+Auggie goes missing, and now Stella, Chuck, and Ramon decide to investigate Sarah’s life to find out what really happened to her.
+They hope to stop anyone else from vanishing or getting hurt.

-Here is a great movie, and one you will enjoy very much when you take the time to see it.
+This is a great movie, and one you’ll really enjoy if you take the time to see it.

 0 comments: